robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - Cocoa protocols:

-  1. delegate/data source: `UITableViewDelegate`
-  2. behaviour: `NSCoding`, `NSCopying`
+  1. behaviour: `NSCoding`, `NSCopying`, `UITableViewDelegate`
-  3. model: `NSFetchedResultsSectionInfo`, `NSFilePresenter`
+  2. model: `NSFetchedResultsSectionInfo`, `NSFilePresenter`

 ^ Protocols are interfaces, sort of like a purely abstract class.
 A protocol specifies required properties & methods.
 Types conforming to a protocol must provide each required property/method to compile.

-^ Cocoa’s use of protocols can, broadly, be broken down into three categories:
+^ Cocoa’s use of protocols can, broadly, be broken down into two categories:

-^ First, protocols which delegate some of an object’s behaviour to some other object. `UITableViewDelegate` and `UITableViewDataSource` are examples of this kind of protocol.

-^ Second, protocols which describe a single behaviour which an object must be able to perform; for example, conforming to `NSCoding` means that instances of a class can be encoded/decoded; conforming to `NSCopying` means that they can be copied.
-In Cocoa these typically end in -ing (`NSCopying`, `NSCoding`, `NSLocking`), whereas in Swift’s standard library these typically end in -able (`Equatable`, `Comparable`, `Hashable`).
+^ First, protocols which specify a set of behaviours.
+For example, `NSCoding` types can be encoded/decoded, while `NSCopying` types can be copied.
+In Cocoa, simple behaviour protocols end in -ing (`NSCopying`, `NSCoding`, `NSLocking`).
+In Swift’s standard library, they end in -able (`Equatable`, `Comparable`, `Hashable`).

+^ Delegate & data source protocols are (often much) larger examples, and are typically consumed by a single type (e.g. `UITableViewDelegate` is only useful to `UITableView`).

-^ Third, protocols which resemble a model object, combining a few properties and perhaps some methods around a single theme.
-This is a little vague, and not exactly common in Cocoa. `NSFilePresenter` might be an example: it combines a presented item’s URL and operation queue with behaviours relating to serialized access to and changes of the file being presented.
+^ Second, protocols which resemble a model object, combining a few properties and perhaps some methods around a single theme.
+This is a little vague, and is uncommon in Cocoa. `NSFilePresenter` might be an example: it combines a presented item’s URL and operation queue with behaviours relating to serialized access to and changes of the file being presented.

-^ Cocoa also uses this kind of protocol in cases where the implementor appears to want to elide specific type information.
-For example, we don’t know what particular class is going to be passed to a method receiving `NSDraggingInfo` or `NSFetchedResultsSectionInfo`, which means Cocoa avoids vending implementation details via its types, and further avoids compatibility issues when they later change the underlying implementations.
+^ Cocoa also uses this kind of protocol to avoid vending implementation details via its types, which further avoids compatibility problems if the underlying implementations change.
+For example, `NSDraggingInfo` instances received by AppKit views  are of unspecified class.

-^ Note that all of these are still just interfaces: they could have used abstract classes instead, but that would constrain the concrete implementations to a specific class hierarchy, which would make composing them inconvenient in many cases.
+^ All of these are still just interfaces: they enable a lot of useful work without constraining or coupling to implementation details.

-^ So if protocols are shared interfaces, how might we use them to share the key interface in the data model of our contrived aggregator/bookmarking app?
+^ We can use protocols to share the key interface in our aggregator/bookmarking app’s data model.

 ---